BartlettJE/statsresdesign/docs/10-BayesEst.md

 This turns out to be quite a weak prior since the distribution extends below 0 (which is not possible for this scale) all the way to 10 which is the upper limit of this scale.
 It covers pretty much the entire measurement scale with the peak around 3, so it represents a lenient estimate of what we expect the reference group to be.

 We can set something more informative for the sigma prior knowing what we do about standard deviations.
 A common prior for the standard deviation is using an exponential distribution as it cannot be lower than 0.
 This means the largest density is around zero and the density decreases across more positive values.
+There is only one value to enter for an exponential distribution: the rate parameter.
 Values closer to zero cover a wider range, while larger values cover a smaller range.
+For this, a value of 1 means we peak at 0 and it drops off by 2 and beyond.

 <img src="10-BayesEst_files/figure-html/user sigma prior-1.png" width="100%" style="display: block; margin: auto;" />